 What is Title I?

-Schoolwide programs allow for all students and families in high poverty school zones to be eligible for Title I services.
+- Schoolwide I Programs: Schoolwide programs allow for all students and families in high poverty school zones to be eligible for Title I services.
 Title I schoolwide programs are based on a comprehensive plan of academic support that detail how all instruction, assessment resources, and teachers that have met state licensure and certification requirements support the academic achievement of all students.

-What are the Benefits of Title I?
+What are the Benefits of being a Title I School?

-- Increased family engagement
+- Increased opportunities for family engagement

 - Additional teachers and instructional assistants

-- Additional professional development for school staff
+- Additional professional development opportunities for staff